SqueezyDough/web-design-1920/README.md

 ## Maries Profile
 ### In short
 Marie is a web designer who works at the NCRV.
-Marie was born deaf and so her mothertongue is Dutch sign language, but she also understands Dutch and English.
+Marie was born deaf and so her mother tongue is Dutch sign language, but she also understands Dutch and English.
 What was important to understand is that `sound` is an abstract concept for her.
 She nows what it is, but because she has never heard anything, it's hard to get a precise picture of sound.
 In video anything that refers to sound doesn't mean much for her.
 For example, when a movie says `Scary background music` in its closed caption, she has no good understanding of what a scary background music is.

 ### Language
+* She was born deaf, so she can't speak any language.
+* Dutch sign language is her mother tongue.
-* She can read both Dutch annd English
+* She can read both Dutch and English
 * She reads a lot of books in these languages

 ### Communication